vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_button_listener.html.md

      <span class="highlight"> _loginBtn.setOnClickListener(new View.OnClickListener() {
       @Override
       public void onClick(View v) {
   		//This is a comment which does no good to your code.
-Feel free to remove it after you copy pasted.
+Feel free to remove it after you copy paste.
 		//When the button is clicked, the control will come to this method.
 		//To demonstrate this, let us try changing the label of the Button from 'Login' to 'I am clicked'